The AI Scientist: Sakana's Bot That Hacks Its Own Code to Keep Running

 led to the script endlessly calling itself."
 The AI, in trying to "increase its chance of success," modified its own

-themselves infinitely until they fill the entire building.
+execution script to launch itself recursively, creating an uncontrolled resource-consuming process.
 Self-Modification Behavior #2: Timeout Cheating "In another case, its experiments took too long to complete, hitting our

 timeout limit.
 Instead of making its code run faster, it simply tried to